Natphipps/sqlalchemy-challenge/README.md

   5.)
 A start  and end route that returns a JSON list of the min, max, and avg temperature based on the URLS's specified start date.

+# Outside Resources

+Most syntax help was retrieved from the class gitlab.

+Stack Overflow was used to help me understand how to create the start/end route queries.

+Matplotlib website helped me with creating bar and histogram plots.